Download full note here.

 The retail cost of a gallon of gasoline across the U.S. on October 1, 2015 was $2.42.
 At the … Read the rest

 By: Keith St. Aubin

 In large cities the world over, passengers have stopped reaching into the air to hail a cab and have begun reaching into their pockets for their smartphones.
 Companies such as Uber, Lyft and Sidecar represent a cross-section of the transportation sector of a rapidly growing marketplace: the so-called “sharing economy.”
 The sharing economy delivers products, places, rides and various other perks to consumers through the use of modern technology.
 Dog owners can turn to DogVacay rather than finding a kennel for Fido.
 The elderly can now hire someone to clean their gutters using TaskRabbit instead of dealing with the snotty kid next-door.
 Loan seekers can avoid the bank by booting up their PC and heading over to Lending Club.
 The sharing economy exploded on the scene across various sectors seemingly overnight.
-Almost … Read the rest
+Almost twenty years after Ebay began, the peer-to-peer model has expanded … Read the rest

 By: Matthew Holm

 “A ride whenever you need one,” boasts the corporate tagline of San Francisco-based company Lyft.
 Founded in 2012, Lyft is a relatively recent addition to the growing “ridesharing” industry.
 Its competitors such as UberX, Sidecar, Summon, and Wingz have altered the urban transportation market by allowing smartphone users to summon a car, track the driver’s arrival, and pay for a ride, all at the touch of a virtual button.
 The concept is genius and has gained widespread popularity in major cities in the United States and around the globe since Uber’s launch in 2009.